jmerle/docker-compose-webserver/README.md

 # Docker Compose Webserver

-My docker-compose configuration for a DigitalOcean droplet I use that hosts some small web projects of mine.
+My docker-compose configuration for a OVH VPS I use that hosts some small web projects of mine.
 It contains a [Traefik](https://traefik.io/) container to serve as a reverse proxy with automatic Let's Encrypt SSL certificates and a [Watchtower](https://github.com/v2tec/watchtower) container to make sure my personal projects update automatically.

 ## Usage